vttresearch/north_european_model/README.md

 ### Setting up run files before running Backbone

 Working model requires certain run specificaion files for GAMS

 * Copy **changes.inc** and **timeandsamples.inc** from GAMS_files folder to Backbone input folder.
 Note: changes.inc calls csv2gdx and some older versions of csv2gdx do not support very long time series.
 In this case, install also a more recent gams and manually add a hard coded file path to changes inc, e.g. converting `$call 'csv2gdx ...` to `$call 'c:\GAMS\38\csv2gdx ...`
-* Copy **cplex.opt** from GAMS_files folder to backbone root folder.
 * Use a suitable modelsInit.gms and scheduleinit.gms file, for example copy **modelsInit_example.gms** and **scheduleInit_example.gms** from GAMS_files to Backbone input folder and rename them to modelsInit.gms and scheduleInit.gms.
+* Optional: copy **cplex.opt** from GAMS_files folder to backbone root folder.
-* additional input data can be given by creating **input/bb_input_addData1.xlsx** file.
+* Additional input data can be given by creating **input/bb_input_addData1.xlsx** file.
 A mandatory structure is that the file has all tables of a full input file except ts_cf, ts_inlux, and ts_node.
 This option enables adding scenarios, modifying input data without the need to alter the automatically generated file, and saving your own modifications while generating a new base input data file.

-### Running the Backbone
+### Running the Backbone model

 Run the model by running Backbone.gms in GAMS.
 The model requires following command line options (use two hyphens in the beginning of each)

-* **--input_file_excel** is a mandatory parameter defining the used input excel file name
+* **--input_file_excel** is a mandatory parameter defining the used input excel file name (e.g. bb_input1-3x.xlsx)
 * **--modelledDays** is a mandatory parameter defining how many days the model runs.
 Currently capped between [1-365] if used in combination with tsYear.
 Otherwise user can give longer time periods, but must check that original timeseries length will not be exceeded.
 * **--tsYear** is a mandatory parameter with allowed values of 0 or [xxxx - 2019].
 Selecting a specific year greatly reduce the model size, but the model will use time series only from the selected year and loop those time series.
 The Model does always model e.g. year 2025, but time series year changes time series profiles and annual demands and water inflows.

 Working command line options for backbone.gms would, for an example, be

-	--input_file_excel=bb_input1.xlsx
+	--input_file_excel=bb_input1-3x.xlsx --tsYear=0
-	--input_file_excel=bb_input1.xlsx --modelYear=2030 --tsYear=2011 --forecasts=2
+	--input_file_excel=bb_input1-3x.xlsx --modelYear=2030 --tsYear=2011 --forecasts=2
 	--input_file_excel=bb_input1-3x.xlsx --modelledDays=30 --tsYear=2015 --priceMultiplier=0.8

 J